How to be more confident at work: Advice from personal experiences

 Get more office-related advice, including tips on how to ask for more responsibility at work, how to better prioritize your workload and how to be a better communicator.

-Tara is graduate of University of Wisconsin-Green Bay who started at Schneider in 2019 as a Customer Service intern and is currently a Driver Recruiter.
+Tara is a graduate of University of Wisconsin-Green Bay.
+She started at Schneider in 2019 as a Customer Service intern and is currently a Driver Recruiter.
 In her free time, Tara loves spending time with family and friends, singing, painting and four-wheeling.